Roasted Bell Peppers are easy to make at home and a great way to preserve bell peppers for recipes throughout the year.

 There are three parts to myth.

-First up is do peppers have gender?
+Part 1: do peppers have gender?
 My hypothesis was this is ridiculous, fruit doesn't have gender.
 A little research gave me 10 pages of people repeating this myth without investigation and this gem from Foodreference.com

 Peppers have complete flowers, that is both male and female parts in the same flower. *